Intertwining and commutation relations for birth-death processes: Applications

 It is known to be equivalent to the inequality

-where $a^+ := \max \{ a,0 \}$.
+where $a^+ := \max\{ a,0 \}$.
 Typically, one may deduce from the convex domination concentration properties like a comparison of moments or Laplace transforms as in the $M/M/\infty$ case above.
 Moreover, this refined ordering might appear for instance when using de-la-Vall\'ee-Poussin's lemma about uniform integrability of a family of random variables.
-However, in contrast to the $\leq _d $ ordering, the authors ignore if there exists a genuine interpretation of the convex domination in terms of coupling.
+However, in contrast to the $\leq_d $ ordering, the authors ignore if there exists a genuine interpretation of the convex domination in terms of coupling.

-Coming back to our birth-death framework, we observe that if we want to use the intertwining relation \eqref{eq:intert} of theorem~\ref{theo:commutation} in order to obtain stochastic domination, then a first difficulty arises.
-Indeed, another birth-death process appears in the right-hand-side of \eqref{eq:intert}, namely the $u$-modification of the original process.
-Therefore, let us provide first a lemma which allows us to compare two birth-death processes with respect to the $\leq _d$ ordering.
-Although the result below is somewhat obvious from the point of view of coupling, we give an alternative proof based on the interpolation method emphasized in the proof of theorem \ref{theo:commutation}.
-See also \cite[prop.~4.2.10]{stoyan}.
+Coming back to our birth--death framework, we observe that if we want to use the intertwining relation \eqref{eqintert} of Theorem \ref{theocommutation} in order to obtain stochastic domination, then a first difficulty arises.
+Indeed, another birth--death process appears in the right-hand-side of \eqref{eqintert}, namely the $u$-modification of the original process.
+Therefore, let us provide first a lemma which allows us to compare two birth--death processes with respect to the $\leq_d$ ordering.
+Although the result below is somewhat obvious from the point of view of coupling, we give an alternative proof based on the interpolation method emphasized in the proof of Theorem \ref{theocommutation}.
+See also \cite{stoyan}, Proposition 4.2.10.